Don Albert Pardee: Education and career

 Born on March 29, 1837, in Wadsworth, Ohio, Pardee read law in 1859.
 He entered private practice in Medina County, Ohio from 1859 to 1861.
 He served in the United States Army from 1861 to 1866, during the American Civil War.
 He resumed private practice in New Orleans, Louisiana from 1865 to 1868.
 He was a register in bankruptcy in New Orleans in 1867.
 He was a Judge for the Louisiana District Court for the Second Judicial District from 1868 to 1880.
 He was nominated by President Ulysses S. Grant to serve as a United States district judge of the United States District Court for the District of Louisiana on December 14, 1874, and March 9, 1875, however, the United States Senate did not vote on either nomination.
 He was a delegate to the Louisiana constitutional convention in 1879.
 He was the Republican Party candidate for Attorney General of Louisiana in 1879.
 He resumed private practice in New Orleans from 1880 to 1881.
+He was a member of The Boston Club of New Orleans.